-ACA 26-51-512 allows an income tax credit in the amount of \$15.00 for each ton of rice straw in excess of 500 tons that is purchased by an Arkansas taxpayer who is the end user of the straw (person processing, manufacturing, generating energy or producing ethanol).
+ACA 26-51-512 allows an income tax credit in the amount of \$15.00 for each ton of rice straw over 500 tons that is purchased by an Arkansas taxpayer who is the end user of the straw (person processing, manufacturing, generating energy or producing ethanol).
 The amount of the credit is limited to 50% of the income tax due for the tax year.
-Any unused credit may be carried forward for ten (10) consecutive tax years following the year in which the credit is earned and is effective for tax years beginning on or after January 1, 2006.
+Any unused credit may be carried forward for ten (10) consecutive tax years following the tax year the credit was earned and is effective for tax years beginning on or after January 1, 2006.